vnovick/react-iot/README.md

-# React-IoT
+# react-iot
-React-IoT is a React way to program hardware devices and internet of things
+react-iot is a React way to program hardware devices and internet of things
 =========

 ## Installation